 It’s the same case when you’re looking at SPD, weak pelvic muscles lead to your ligaments relaxing more, which leads to an unsturdy pelvic bone.
 Some sources I found stated that there are some cases in which your body will release too much of the pregnancy hormone Relaxin and this is the sole cause of SPD, however this isn’t true.

 Your body knows what it’s doing, it’s built to know how to go through a pregnancy.
-Yes this hormone causes your ligaments to relax more so you’re prepared for childbirth; but the real reason behind Symphysis Pubis Dysfunction is weakened pelvic muscles and weakened inner abdominal muscles that aren’t exercised properly.
+Yes, this hormone causes your ligaments to relax more so you’re prepared for childbirth, but the real reason behind Symphysis Pubis Dysfunction is weakened pelvic muscles and weakened inner abdominal muscles.

 What is the Answer?

-Now for those of us who suffer from SPD, I wouldn’t recommend you go through the entire program.
-You should only use MuTu Focus which is the first two weeks of the 12-week program.
-MuTu Focus is solely focused on treating the causes of both Diastasis Recti and Symphysis Pubis Dysfunction.
+For those mothers who suffer from SPD, I wouldn’t recommend you go through the entire program until after your baby is born.
+You should only use the core videos and leave the MuTu intensive ones for your postpartum recovery.
+The core videos are focused on treating the causes of both Diastasis Recti and Symphysis Pubis Dysfunction.

 Consider Buying a Maternity Support Belt to use During Your Pregnancy